Card authentication and 3D Secure

 For extra fraud protection, 3D Secure (3DS) requires customers to complete an additional verification step with the card issuer when paying.
 Typically, you direct the customer to an authentication page on their bank’s website, and they enter a password associated with the card or a code sent to their phone.
 This process is familiar to customers through the card networks’ brand names, such as Visa Secure and Mastercard Identity Check.
 Watch our video for an example of an authenticated checkout flow.

-The Strong Customer Authentication regulation in Europe requires the use of 3D Secure for card payments.
-3D Secure is optional in other regions but can still be used as a tool to reduce fraud.
+The Strong Customer Authentication regulation in Europe requires the use of 3DS for card payments.
+3DS is optional in other regions but you can still use it as a tool to reduce fraud.

 Stripe supports 3D Secure 2.
 Your integration runs 3D Secure 2 when supported by the customer’s bank and falls back to 3D Secure 1 otherwise.

 Disputed payments and liability shift

 Payments that have been successfully authenticated using 3D Secure are covered by a liability shift.
 Should a 3D Secure payment be disputed as fraudulent by the cardholder, the liability shifts from you to the card issuer.
 These types of disputes are handled internally, do not appear in the Dashboard, and do not result in funds being withdrawn from your Stripe account.

 Liability shift can also occur when the card network requires 3DS, but it isn’t available for the card or issuer.
 This can happen if the issuer’s 3DS server is down or if the issuer doesn’t support it, despite the card network requiring support.
 During the payment process, the cardholder isn’t prompted to complete 3DS authentication, because the card isn’t enrolled.
 Although the cardholder didn’t complete 3DS authentication, liability still shifts to the issuer.